-The anime industry is full of fantastic studios, big veterans with prestigious backgrounds such as Sunrise, Toei, IG Production or Gainax.
+The anime industry is full of fantastic studios and big veterans with prestigious backgrounds such as Sunrise, Toei, IG Production and Gainax.
 However, it would be impossible to mention the animation industry without talking about Ghibli.
 The studio made everyone agree on one point: animated material is not just for kids and Japanese cartoons are not just full of violence and sickening cuteness.
 Ghibli has been around for 36 years, but their work is still fresh, idyllic, and otherworldly.
 With its whimsical aesthetic and the themes it favors the most (traditions, industrialization, the respect for nature, etc), Studio Ghibli has been able to conquer all age groups from all walks of life.
 It also showed the world that traditional Japanese animation is still alive, well, and still extremely efficient and versatile.

 The total box-office revenue for anime films was $563 million, less than in 2019 by 10.8%.

 (Source: Anime News Network)

 Doraemon The Movie and Stand By Me Doraemon 2 made a total of ¥6.35 billion ($55 million) when combined which is abnormal.